Thiazolidinedione: Uses

 The only approved use of the thiazolidinediones is in diabetes mellitus type 2.
 According to a 2014 Cochrane systematic review of four randomized controlled trials, PPARγ-agonists may be effective in preventing further strokes in those who have already had a stroke or a transient ischemic attack (TIA) and may stabilize atherosclerotic plaques in the carotid arteries.

 Research

 Experimental investigations on TZDs have been carried out since 2005 in polycystic ovary syndrome (PCOS), non-alcoholic steatohepatitis (NASH), psoriasis, autism, ovarian hyperstimulation syndrome (by VEGF inhibition in granulosa cells), lichen planopilaris, and other conditions.

 Several forms of lipodystrophy cause insulin resistance, which has responded favorably to thiazolidinediones.
 There are some indications that thiazolidinediones provide some degree of protection against the initial stages of breast carcinoma development.

 Evidence was emerging in 2008 that vitamin E with thiazolidinediones is effective in the treatment of non-alcoholic steatohepatitis due to their combined antioxidant and insulin sensitizing effects, producing histological improvements in steatosis severity.

+Thiazolindinediones induce adipogenesis in subcutaneous fat deposits by activating PPARγ receptors.
+This effect has been used in transgender patients to shift body fat distribution towards a more gynoid pattern.